cepdnaclk/e19-co227-Automatic-IC-Testing-Application/docs/README.md

 ![IC Tester Design Structure](./images/full%20module.png)

 The design of this tester supports 14-pin DIP basic digital logic ICs from the 74 series TTL and CMOS family.
-The devices tested in this project are 74LS32, 74LS00, 74LS02, 74LS08, 74LS86 and 74LS386.
 The testing model used will be based on the functional fault.

 ![IC Tester Logical Testing Unit](./images/testing%20module.png)